Techtonica/curriculum/command-line/command-line-advanced.md

     #!/bin/bash

     lunch=$1
-    echo $lunch is for lunch, along with $FAVEFOOD.
+    echo $lunch is for lunch
     ```
     `$1` refers to the first argument a user will pass in to the lunch program.
     Save the file and, if you're using a command line text editor, exit it.